Using Military Education Benefits

 To use Military Education Benefits at Georgetown University on the Main Campus* and School of Continuing Studies, please refer to the sections below.
 If you have additional questions after reviewing the content below, please feel to review our Frequently Asked Questions or contact your School Certifying Official by emailing email@example.com or by calling 202-687-2713.

-* The Main Campus includes credit-bearing degree programs in the College, School of Foreign Service, McDonough School of Business, School of Nursing and Health Studies, Graduate School of Arts and Sciences, Biomedical Graduate Education (BGE), McCourt School of Public Policy, and credit-bearing degree programs at the School of Continuing Students.
+* The Main Campus includes credit-bearing degree programs in the College, School of Foreign Service, McDonough School of Business, School of Nursing and School of Health Studies, Graduate School of Arts and Sciences, Biomedical Graduate Education (BGE), McCourt School of Public Policy, and credit-bearing degree programs at the School of Continuing Students.

 The Office of the University Registrar manages certification of enrollment for undergraduate and graduate students at Georgetown University’s Main Campus and the School of Continuing Studies.